Monochromatic cycles in 2-edge-colored bipartite graphs with large minimum degree: Introduction

 In 2010, Li, Nikiforov and Schelp proposed the following conjecture. \begin{conjecture}[Li, Nikiforov and Schelp \cite{LNS2010}] Let $n\geq4$ and let $G$ be an $n$-vertex graph with minimum degree $\delta(G)>\frac{3}{4}n$.
 If $E(G)=E(B)\uplus E(R)$ is a {\rm2}-edge-coloring of G, then either $C_k\subseteq E(B)$ or $C_k\subseteq E(R)$ for all $k\in[4,\lceil\frac{n}{2}\rceil]$. \end{conjecture}

-Li, Nikiforov and Schelp \cite{LNS2010} also showed that if $n$ is large enough and $k\in[4,(\frac{1}{8}-o(1))n]$, Conjecture \ref{Nik} is right.
-Benevides, {\L}uczak, Scott, Skokan and White \cite{BLS2012} proved that for large n, Conjecture \ref{Nik} is right except one special 2-edge-coloring of $G$, and they proposed the following conjecture.
+Li, Nikiforov and Schelp \cite{LNS2010} also showed that if $n$ is large enough and $k\in[4,(\frac{1}{8}-o(1))n]$, $G$ in Conjecture \ref{Nik} arrows $C_k$.
+Benevides, {\L}uczak, Scott, Skokan and White \cite{BLS2012} proved that for large n, Conjecture \ref{Nik} is correct except one special 2-edge-coloring of $G$, and they proposed the following conjecture.

 \begin{conjecture}[Benevides, ${\L}$uczak, Scott, Skokan and White \cite{BLS2012}] Let $G$ be an $n$-vertex graph with minimum degree $\delta(G)\geq\frac{3}{4}n$, where $n=3t+r$, $r\in\{0, 1, 2\}$.
 Then each $2$-edge-coloring of $G$ yields a monochromatic cycle of length at least $2t+r$. \end{conjecture}